-Think about all the little choices you make throughout the year.
-What am I going to eat for breakfast?
-Where am I going to go on vacation?
-Who am I going donate to?
-When you made the choice to donate to Kinship United this year, you saved THOUSANDS of abandoned and forgotten orphans.
-Your choice gave them a new life.
-A life full of laughs and smiles.
+When you decided to donate to Kinship United this year, you saved THOUSANDS of abandoned and forgotten orphans.
+Your decision gave them a new life.
+A life full of laughter and smiles.
 A life full of learning.
 A life full of God’s love.

-As we come to the end of one year and begin another, we celebrate what you have accomplished.
+As we come to the end of one year and begin another, we celebrate what you’ve accomplished.

 “My name is Lalapo and I am a refugee from the Skaw Karen tribe from Myanmar.
 I was born in Thailand and am an only child.
 My birthdate is April 16, 2010 and I am six years old.
 I was abandoned by my mother who went out to look for work.
 My father is an alcoholic who used to beat me.
 I would like to have the opportunity to attend school and live a safe and happy life.”

 Kinship, in its purest form, is people simply taking care of other people.
-That is what you did in 2016 and together, that is what we will do in 2017.
+That’s what you did in 2016 and together, that’s what we will do in 2017.
 Happy New Year from Kinship United!!!!